Lake Chelan AVA

+Lake Chelan is an American Viticultural Area (AVA) in Washington state.
+The appellation lies about 112 mi northeast of Seattle located in north-central Washington's Lake Chelan Valley and is a sub-appellation of the vast Columbia Valley AVA.
+It lies east of the Puget Sound viticultural area and north or west of the other Washington State viticultural areas.
+It borders the Columbia Valley viticultural area on is eastern side and does not include any portion of other Washington viticultural areas except the Columbia Valley AVA.

-The Lake Chelan AVA is an American Viticultural Area (AVA) in Washington State.
-Located in the north-central part of the state around Lake Chelan, the area is a sub-appellation of the greater Columbia Valley AVA.
-Of the 24,040 acres (9,730 hectares) within the AVA's boundaries, only 260 acres (105 hectares) were planted with wine grapes which was producing wine for fifteen wineries as of 2009.
-While viticulture has existed in the region since 1891, the area was approved as a federally designated wine region in April 2009 when it became Washington's 11th AVA.
+Lake Chelan encompasses 24,040 acre in the southern and eastern portions of the valley and the surrounding Cascade foothills suitable for viticulture.
+As of 2009, only 260 acre were cultivated producing wine for fifteen wineries.
+While viticulture has existed in the region since 1891, the area was established as a federally designated wine region by the Alcohol and Tobacco Tax and Trade Bureau {TTB), Treasury on May 29, 2009 as the state's 11th AVA.
+The petition to TTB was submitted by Alan J. Busacca, PhD, a geologist licensed in Washington State and a nationally certified professional soil scientist with Vinitas Vineyard Consultants, on behalf of the Lake Chelan Wine Growers Association to establish a registered viticultural area named "Lake Chelan."

 History

 The first wine grapes were planted in the Lake Chelan region in 1891, but it wasn't until the late 20th century when the area was becoming a popular tourist destination, that a modern wine industry began to develop.
 In 2002, a group of Chelan wineries started the process of seeking federal recognition as an American Viticultural area.
-The proposal process was dealt a significant delay when, in the summer of 2007, the Alcohol and Tobacco Tax and Trade Bureau (TTB) issued a "freeze" on approving any AVA petition due to controversy surrounding the proposal for the Calistoga AVA in the Napa Valley region of California.
-One roadblock that the Lake Chelan AVA petition encountered (which also affected the Calistoga AVA petition) was the requirement that any winery with a name similar to or containing that of the AVA must source at least 85% of their grapes from that AVA.
-While there is a grandfather clause in the regulation for wineries opened prior to July 7, 1986, there were at least 5 wineries in the Lake Chelan AVA that contained the word "Chelan" in their name and opened after that grandfather clause cut off date.
-All of these wineries had to submit to the regulation that no more than 15% of the grape used in their wine production would come from outside the Lake Chelan AVA.
+The proposal process was dealt a significant delay when, in the summer of 2007, the TTB issued a "freeze" on approving any AVA petition due to controversy surrounding the proposal for the Calistoga AVA in the Napa Valley region of California.
+One roadblock that the Lake Chelan AVA petition encountered (which also affected the Calistoga's petition) was the requirement that any winery naming an AVA as a source on their wine labels must source at least 85% of their grapes from the AVA.
+While there was a grandfather clause in the regulation for wineries existing prior to July 7, 1986, there were at least 5 wineries in the Lake Chelan AVA that contained the word "Chelan" on their labels and opened after that grandfathered cut off date.
+All of these wineries had to submit to the labeling regulation that less than 15% of the grape used in their wines is allowed to be sourced from outside Lake Chelan AVA.